 In order to access a group that is inside another group, the path has to be clear.
 In other words, if a Course member is denied access to a Group, he / she is also denied access to all subgroups (even if they are members of that subgroup).

 - Separating class into groups of students based on section, while the main course has common content for all students

 - Grouping students for larger projects or group assignments

-- Hiding content temporarily until we are ready to show it (like folders)
+- Grouping content so we can hide temporarily until we are ready to show it (like folders)